elabftw/elabimg/README.md

 This Docker image is for [eLabFTW](https://www.elabftw.net).
 It runs three services:

-* Nginx webserver
+* nginx: the webserver
-* PHP-FPM service
-* Cron daemon to execute recurrent tasks (sending notifications)
+* php-fpm: to handle requests to PHP files
+* chronos: executes tasks on a schedule (similar to a cronjob)
+* invoker: executes tasks asynchronously (useful for exports for instance)

 These services are managed by s6-overlay and are all heavily customized for running eLabFTW.